 Summer/Winter

+After the first class 80%

+After the second class 60%

 After the third class NO REFUND

-After the second class

-After the first class .

 Accelerated Courses

+Within the first week 80%

-Within the second week After the second week NO REFUND
+Within the second week 60%

+After the second week NO REFUND

 Any student who fails to drop or withdraw from a course within the published time periods, is not entitled to a refund of charges incurred, unless compelling circumstances precluded the student from taking appropriate actions.
 Failure to attend a course does not constitute a formal drop or withdrawal and a student will not be automatically dropped from a course due to non-attendance.
 Exceptions to this policy must be appealed and approved by the Vice President for Academic Affairs in order for action to be taken by the Office of the Registrar.
-Adjustments are made by the Graduate Billing Manager in the Bursar's Office (973-618-3926).
+Adjustments are made by the 20 Graduate Billing Manager in the Bursar's Office (973-618-3926).